 To answer this question, we first need to know just what normal is.
 Perfect menstrual blood should have the following characteristics:

-The clots do not accompany severe menstrual cramps or abnormally heavy menstrual bleeding;
+- The clots do not accompany severe menstrual cramps or abnormally heavy menstrual bleeding; and

 If your blood clots meet one of the criteria listed above, it’s important that you see your gynecologist and get a checkup.